Prerequisites

 This code has two layers of callbacks:

-- The outer layer handles the launcher request.
+• The outer layer handles the launcher GetEcho response.

-Despite having to initialize the channel first, the pipelined code is much simpler:
+Despite having to create a pair of endpoints first, the pipelined code is much simpler:

 int main(int argc, const char** argv) {